Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Maret 2026 05.48.07 UTC
+- WIB: Rabu, 18 Maret 2026 06.43.03 UTC
-- WITA: Rabu, 18 Maret 2026 06.48.07 UTC
+- WITA: Rabu, 18 Maret 2026 07.43.03 UTC
-- WIT: Rabu, 18 Maret 2026 07.48.07 UTC
+- WIT: Rabu, 18 Maret 2026 08.43.03 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

 Kategori: success